In more than 70 countries around the world, it is a crime to be gay. In 10 of those, being gay could cost you your life.

 The challenge with a global agenda is cultural relevancy.
 These issues and the conversations around them are different around the world, and it doesn’t make sense to march into a country and be self-righteous.
 We want to be effective and provide real value for activists on the ground who need help, so every campaign we run is done in partnership with local groups.
 We want to change people’s minds, encourage tolerance, and influence government policy all over the world, and that can only be possible with local understanding and local passion for change.

 For All Out, it’s always been about getting the word out and inspiring people to believe: not just in the movement towards global equality, but in the idea that there’s something they can do to support it.
 It’s about changing hearts and minds, and opening up the dialogue about human rights.
 This is our dream: to mobilize millions of people and their social networks in order to change discriminatory laws, shift attitudes in every region and deliver desperately-needed resources to frontline activists risking their lives for love and equality.

-If we start a conversation with #gayisok that reaches 10 million people around the world, we will break the silence on an issue that is too often missed by journalists, and that is usually off the table for policymakers.
-For at least a few days we’ll make sure that no one will go through their daily lives without reflecting on the fact that billions of people live in places where it is dangerous to be who they are.
+When we started the with #gayisok, we wanted to break the silence on an issue that’s too often missed by journalists, and that’s usually off the table for policymakers.
+We want to make sure that no one goes through their daily lives without reflecting on the fact that billions of people live in places where it’s dangerous to be who they are.

 Add your voice to the conversation, and let the world know you think #gayisok.
-Show your support for the 100 Lush shops around the world who are unable to participate because of anti-gay legislation in their country.
+Show your support for places around the world that can’t because of anti-gay legislation in their country.
 Most of all, consider the fact that a world where no one’s love is illegal is possible, and worth fighting for.